MaximumADHD/Rbx2Source/README.md

 - Build within Visual Studio 2022 (Debug / Release)

 # Known Issues
-- Accessories and Gear currently error out when compiling.
+- Accessories and Gear currently error out when compiling. see [Issue #17](https://github.com/LockpickInteractive/Rbx2Source/issues/17)
 - Having layered clothing on your avatar will cause the compilier to error out.
 Layered clothing is *not* a planned feature at the moment.

 # Contributors